Large-scale Maps of the Cosmic Infrared Background from Planck: Building new CIB maps

 Here, $T_B^{\mathrm{ch}}(\alpha,\delta)$ denotes the \ion{H}{i} brightness temperature in each spectral channel and $\epsilon^{\mathrm{ch}}_{\nu}$ is the emissivity for each individual channel.
 Similar to Eq. (\ref{eq:standard}), $\beta_{\nu}$ is a constant offset.

-The HI4PI data have a total of 933 spectral channels with a channel width of $1.3\,\rm km/s$ each, which gives us far more spectral resolution than required.
+The HI4PI data have a total of 933 spectral channels with a channel width of $1.3\,\rm km\,s^{-1}$ each, which gives us far more spectral resolution than required.
 By spectrally binning the \ion{H}{i} as described in Section \ref{sect:data:hi4pi}, we still have a sufficient number of spectral \ion{H}{i} components while at the same time reducing the degeneracy of the model, reducing the computational cost, and increasing the sensitivity of the data.

 Many of the \ion{H}{i} spectral channels contain no significant emission and are masked when solving Eq. (\ref{eq:glm}).
 We use the 3$\sigma_{\mathrm{RMS}}$ of the \ion{H}{i} data as a clip level.
-This avoids that CIB fluctuations are falsely fit by using a large number of degrees of freedom, thereby creating an artificial, false image of the background component.
+This avoids that CIB fluctuations being falsely fit by using a large number of degrees of freedom, thereby creating an artificial, false image of the background component.

-To further constrain our model and avoid chance correlation of HI and the CIB, we use lasso regularization for the individual GLM coefficients $\alpha^{\mathrm{ch}}_{\nu}$ \citep{tibshirani1996}.
-Thereby, we break the degeneracy between neighboring, correlated channels and avoid over-fitting.
-In practice, this means that we do not simply minimize the residual sum of squares of the data, but penalize the term by adding the total sum of the coefficients:
+To further constrain our model and avoid chance correlation of \ion{H}{i} and the CIB, we use lasso regularization for the individual GLM coefficients $\alpha^{\mathrm{ch}}_{\nu}$ \citep{tibshirani1996}.
+Thereby, we break the degeneracy between neighboring, correlated channels and avoid overfitting.
+In practice, this means that we define our cost function $J(\theta)$ as the sum of a square loss function $L(f(X|\theta), Y)$ and the total sum of the coefficients $C(\theta)$:

 Here, $||\cdot||_1$ denotes the $L^1$-norm and $\gamma$ is the strength of the regularization.
 The second term ensures that the fit yields a sparse set of coefficients.